gruntwork-io/docs/docs/iac/getting-started/setting-up.md

 ## Terraform

-Terraform is an open source infrastructure provisioning tool that allows you to define and manage a wide variety of infrastructure (e.g., servers, load balancers, databases, network settings, and so on) as code across a wide variety of providers (e.g., AWS, GCP, Azure) Terraform defines cloud and on-premise resources in human-readable configuration language and offers a consistent workflow for provisioning and managing infrastructure.
+Terraform is an open source infrastructure provisioning tool that allows you to define and manage a wide variety of infrastructure (e.g., servers, load balancers, databases, network settings, and so on) as code across a wide variety of providers (e.g., AWS, GCP, Azure).
+Terraform defines cloud and on-premise resources in human-readable configuration language and offers a consistent workflow for provisioning and managing infrastructure.

 Gruntwork's IaC library is built using Terraform, so having Terraform installed is required.